eosnetworkfoundation/grant-framework/applications/Defibox_vault.md

 > Please provide the following:

 - **Name:** Vault, a decentralized single-token staking protocol
 - **Brief Description:** The Vault protocol is the first single-token lossless yield protocol launched by Defibox.
 Users can earn corresponding token income by depositing tokens.
 The assets can be flexibly deposited and withdrawn with open and transparent on chain data.
-Valut income mainly comes from Defibox protocol income, Yield+ rewards, BP income, REX income, etc. At the same time, in order to improve the utility, the protocol will issue a standard EOS token called sToken, which represents a deposit certificate. sToken can be used in multiple DeFi protocols to obtain more benefits.
+Vault income mainly comes from Defibox protocol income, Yield+ rewards, BP income, REX income, etc. At the same time, in order to improve the utility, the protocol will issue a standard EOS token called sToken, which represents a deposit certificate. sToken can be used in multiple DeFi protocols to obtain more benefits.
 - **Relationship to EOSIO:** a public use that provides a variety of staking strategies to EOS users and project teams for more yields.
 Code will be open source for contribution to EOSIO repository.
 - **Reason for Interest:** It provides a variety of staking strategies to EOS users and project teams for more yields.
 It will brings TVL and income to Defibox team while giving benefits to participants.
 Ecosystem Boost: attract inactive EOS tokens which will prosper ecosystem